parth-io/Learn-CS-and-Coding/README.md

    1. Typora - hands-down the best, but do your market research
 3. Terminal
    1. bash
       1. A quick Google search reveals a number of wondrous terminals emulators, each with their own special tools or animations.
-However, I use the stock terminal as a daily driver
+However, I use the konsole as a daily driver
    2. ksh
       1. Honestly I gave up on this stupid thing